sumit784/Lawyer-Client-Management-System/README.md

 Any use for Academic/Industry purposes need a written application to the author.

 ## License
-See the updated terms and conditions of the license https://opensource.org/licenses/BSD-3-Clause
+See the updated terms and conditions of the license at https://opensource.org/licenses/BSD-3-Clause